vuex-asr/vuex-asr/docs/learn-by-example/mutations.md

 And voila we have a nice two way binding at our hands.

-### aliasing
+## aliasing

-Since we are also able to alias our mutations and actions we could easily reuse this component to create an instance with other store bindings:
+Since we are also able to alias our mutations we could easily reuse this component to create an instance with other store bindings:

 asume we have:
 ```js{6,13-16}